erickmsx/doacaoDeMedicamentos/README.md

 * People who need the donation can register in the app
 * Login with email and password
-*See the medicine donations list avaliable
+* See the medicine donations list avaliable
-Send to the hospital a request donation of a medicine that are avaliable in the previous list
+* Send to the hospital a request donation of a medicine that are avaliable in the previous list

 ## Resources
 * The App was made in Android Studio supported for Java
-* The authentication and user data register were made utilizing Firebase https://firebase.google.com/
+* The authentication and user data register were made utilizing <a href="https://firebase.google.com//">Firebase</a>
-* For listing the pets was utilized RecyclerView
+* For listing the medicine and requests was utilized RecyclerView
 * All project based in object oriented programming

 ## Author